-> Check to see if the password manager saves your master password on its server, and if it does, check that there are measures in place to stop it from being stolen if the password manager is hacked.
-If there are security concerns with a certain company then you should look elsewhere, as it’s not the best password manager program.
+Check to see if the password manager saves your master password on its server, and if it does, check whether there are measures in place to stop it from being stolen if the password manager is hacked.
+If there are security concerns with a certain company, then you should look elsewhere, as it’s not the best password manager program.

 Instead, you want something that does what it says on the tin without any fluff.
 Luckily, most software companies understand this.
 Although the intricacies of computer technology seem to get more complicated as each year passes, apps tend to become easier to operate for the standard user.

 With many of the best password managers being very similar in their functionalities, you want to keep a keen eye out for some extra features that enhance the product.
-For instance, many have extra security layers, a VPN, or an extra-practical mobile app.
-Having these extra features gives the password manager an edge and allows the user to enjoy bonus services with their subscription.
+For instance, many have extra security layers, a VPN, or an extrapractical mobile app.
+Having these additional features gives the password manager an edge and allows the user to enjoy bonus services with their subscription.

 It’s only natural that you’d evaluate a product’s price compared to its competition.
 But of course, the dollar value on the bottom line isn’t everything.
 While the best password manager should be affordable, it doesn’t necessarily have to be dirt cheap, especially if that means sacrificing security or functionality.

-All of the password managers we’ve reviewed have intuitive interfaces and are easy to use on both desktop and mobile, which is why we recommend them to you.
-Going by reviews on both the Apple and Android stores, we can affirm that Keeper takes the award for its iOS app, while Dashlane and Bitlane are currently tied for the best Android password manager.
-However, we’d say that all of the apps we’ve tested are competent and there’s not a huge difference between them in a practical sense.
+All of the password managers we’ve reviewed here have intuitive interfaces and are easy to use on both desktop and mobile, which is why we recommend them to you.
+Going by password manager reviews on both the Apple and Android stores, we can affirm that Keeper takes the award for its iOS app, while Dashlane is currently the best Android password manager.
+However, we’d say that all of the apps we’ve tested are competent, and there’s not a huge difference among them in a practical sense.

 All of the password managers we’ve reviewed have strong security measures in place.
 However, the one that takes the prize for being the safest has to be Keeper.
-This company has been audited as being secure by the SOC and offers features such as requiring your full password instead of a PIN code for the mobile app.
+This company has been audited as being secure by the System and Organization Controls and offers features such as requiring your full password instead of a PIN for the mobile app.

 This is a hard call to make, as most password managers provide the same functions.
 When comparing practical features to the price, we consider LastPass to be the best all-rounder.
 It’s simple to use, highly secure, and has some excellent features.
 The free version is great, and the paid version’s price is competitive for what you receive.